 Our First Steps

 Well, we have started a way down this path.

 We have started to get a good handle on extraction parameters for many of our key botanicals, and we can confidently shape the extraction to pull out the notes we want.

 Across our taste testing programme, while each person was unique, there were clear patterns: envelopes of flavour combinations which are better-liked, others which polarise the audience (Marmite anyone?) and a few which no-one really enjoyed.

 Mostly, our model confirms what our noses and taste buds suspected, but every once-in-a-while we have found little miracles that caught us completely by surprise.

 After much experimenting and testing, we have some products that we love and we would like to share.
-We have laid out the first year already, with releases every two months made up of one Sipping Gin, one Mixing Gin and two Single Note extracts.
+We have two amazing launch gins, “8” and “88”.
+We also have a selection of seasonal gins and extracts to follow.
 As we release each batch of products we will update the menu of future releases.

 In the meantime, from our beautifully equipped new facilities in Cambridge (which we loving call “the Shed”) we continue to explore and learn so that we can share even more amazing gins and essences with you.
 New botanicals, extraction methods, analysis tools and packaging designs are all in the works.